gallus-gallus/EcolysisCMD/README.md

-# EcolysisRS
+# EcolysisCMD
-EcolysisRS: command line tools for simulation and analysis of ecological systems, written in Rust.
+EcolysisCMD: command line tools for simulation and analysis of ecological systems, written in Rust.

 **Status:** This project is in its earliest stages.
 Current short-term goals are:
 - [ ] Provide low-compute-cost Population Viability Analysis using population-level simulation.